United Football League (2024–present): Players

 Each team carries 75-men roster to training camp, then in the regular season rosters will cut down to 50 (45 active on game day).
 The minimum stay on injured reserve is five games, while season ending injured reserve designation guarantees player a camp invite the following season.

 While the UFL embraced more of a "developmental league" mentality, they are also targeting veteran backup players, with Johnston saying: "there are a lot of guys who are at peace that their NFL window has closed, but they love the camaraderie of the locker room.
 They love the day-to-day grind...
 That's been the really inspiring thing to me, is there is a number of guys in our league who just love the game and want to keep playing it as long as they can.
-Players that have three or four years in the NFL and want to kind of rewrite that narrative, the way that they’re being viewed by front offices in the NFL, they want an opportunity to come into the UFL and change that narrative".
-Johnston also mentioned that the league would like to change the narrative, from "developmental league" and starting to talk about the "sustainability of spring football": "I think one of the things that we’ve started to have conversations is what do we want our new messaging to be?
+Players that have three or four years in the NFL and want to kind of rewrite that narrative, the way that they're being viewed by front offices in the NFL, they want an opportunity to come into the UFL and change that narrative".
+Johnston also mentioned that the league would like to change the narrative, from "developmental league" and starting to talk about the "sustainability of spring football": "I think one of the things that we've started to have conversations is what do we want our new messaging to be?
 We do want to move off of the developmental component.
 We want to get away from the opportunity component.
-We want to talk about the talent of the players that are in this league... (compare to) spring football that you have seen in other iterations, this will be the best talent that if you’re a fan of spring football, you will have seen in recent history".
+We want to talk about the talent of the players that are in this league... (compare to) spring football that you have seen in other iterations, this will be the best talent that if you're a fan of spring football, you will have seen in recent history".
 Repole explicitly framed his vision for the UFL as a developmental league where players stay a year, then either advance to the NFL or are pushed out of professional football, stating he did not want veteran players staying loyal to the league for multi-year careers.

 The league holds a draft to allocate rights to incoming players.
-The draft held after the 2024 season was held shortly after 2024 NFL draft and was limited to rookies who went undrafted in that draft; after most of the drafted players (including first overall selection Jason Bean) opted to remain in the NFL, the league moved the 2025 UFL draft to September to better assess what players would be cut from NFL rosters and thus be available to the UFL for 2026.
+The draft held after the 2024 season was held shortly after 2024 NFL draft and was limited to rookies who went undrafted in that draft; after most of the drafted players (including first overall selection Jason Bean, who eventually did join the UFL in 2026) opted to remain in the NFL, the league moved the 2025 UFL draft to September to better assess what players would be cut from NFL rosters and thus be available to the UFL for 2026.

 Beginning in the 2025–26 offseason, UFL players who have accrued two years under contract to the same team will be allowed to test free agency.